kubernetes/kubernetes/docs/proposals/petset.md

 }

 type PetSetSpec struct {
-    // Number of instances in the set
+		// A label selector that "owns" objects created under this set Selector map[string]string

+    // If set, identities will be auto generated based on the name of the
+    // Set "NAME-$(identity)", i.e. "mysql-1", "mysql-2", ...
-    Replicas *int
+    Members *int
+    // A structured set of identities that if set will be used to generate more
+    /// complex shard patterns
+    MemberIdentities []MemberIdentity
 }

+type MemberIdentity struct {
+    // a set of fixed identities, like ["mysql-master", "mysql-slave-1"] Fixed []string
+    // a pattern for a range of identities
+    Range *IdentityRange
+    // a set of nested identities that are constructed from the parent pattern,
+    // allows nesting like "mysql-zone1-1", "mysql-zone1-2", "mysql-zone2-1"
+    Identities []MemberIdentity

+    // PROPOSED: Add a set of additional parameters per identity that can be
+		// injected into the templates
+}

+type IdentityRange struct {
+    // a pattern like "mysql-slave-$(count)"
+    Pattern string
+    // a minimum and maximum range for the count used in the pattern Min, Max int
+}
 ```

 Like a replication controller, a PetSet may be targeted by an autoscaler.
 The PetSet makes no assumptions
-about upgrading or altering the pods in the set (similar to a DaemonSet) - instead, the user can trigger
+about upgrading or altering the pods in the set for now - instead, the user can trigger graceful deletion
-graceful deletion and the PetSet will replace the terminated member with the newer template once it exits.
+and the PetSet will replace the terminated member with the newer template once it exits.
+Future proposals
-Future proposals may offer update capabilities.
-A PetSet requires RunAlways pods.
+may offer update capabilities.
+A PetSet requires RestartAlways pods.
+The addition of forgiveness may be
+necessary in the future to increase the safety of the controller recreating pods.

 ### How identities are managed